 What you need: Person Profile

-The Person Profile is a summary of each memberís information and provides a complete history of the memberís participation in the Pension Plan, including the yearly service accrued by the member.
+The Person Profile is a summary of each memberís information and provides a complete history of the memberís participation in the pension plan, including the yearly service accrued by the member.
 The Person Profile also identifies periods of purchased service, as well as any participation in other plans the BC Pension Corporation administers.
-For the Municipal Pension Plan, where applicable to the member, it will show a point-in-time value of the defined contribution component (special agreement component) of that Plan.
 While the Person Profile contains information such as service and salary, it does not contain the commuted value amount of the pension.
 The plan memberís contributions with interest shown on this report do not represent the value of the pension; if you are a lawyer and you require a value of the pension, consult an actuary.
 Please see the link to actuaries in the Additional resources section.